 But come a new year, cometh the tax man!
 So the IRS and local state agencies sent a friendly reminder as they do around this time to the millions of Americans receiving unemployment compensation, many of them for the first time, that there unemployment payments (including those under PUA, PEUC, FPUC and LWA) are considered taxable payments.

 However this group could face a pretty significant tax bill given that the enhanced unemployment insurance (UI) benefits paid were much higher than regular incomes for nearly 50% of Americans.

 IRS Guidance on Unemployment Compensation

 In others you may to explicitly make this choice to have taxes withheld.
 So pay attention to this when filing your unemployment claim as you will be asked and reminded to review your tax withholding elections.

 Why withholding taxes on your weekly unemployment check can be a good idea

 While you’re not required to have federal or state taxes withheld from your unemployment “check,” many experts say it’s a good idea to go ahead and do so because taking a small hit on a weekly or bi-weekly basis is much better than taking a big hit when you go to file your taxes and realizing you owe the IRS a lot of money at the time of filing.

 How Will I Know How Much I Owe in Unemployment Taxes?

-Most leading tax software packages like Turbo Tax or Tax Act provide free or low cost options to file your taxes and calculate your unemployment taxes, while aiming to get you the biggest refund possible.
+Most leading tax software packages like Turbo Tax provide free or low cost options to file your taxes and calculate your unemployment taxes, while aiming to get you the biggest refund possible.
 So recommend using them for your tax filing.

 When Will I Get My 1099-G Tax Form?

 You should check your state’s UI website and process for getting a replacement form if you didn’t get one.
-See other key 2020-2021 tax season processing dates.
+See other key tax season processing dates.